ebma/token-titans/docs/TurnBasedCombat.md

 Charge tracking & bookkeeping:
 - Server tracks per-game integer titanCharges (0–100).
 Charges are rounded and clamped to [0,100].
 - Per-game bookkeeping: roundActions (playerId -> GameAction), titanHPs, titanCharges, gameTitans for stats.
-- game.meta (ephemeral) includes roundLog (human messages), roundNumber, titanHPs, titanCharges and is broadcast to clients (it does not expose opponent-internal action details).
+- game.meta (ephemeral) includes roundLog (human messages), roundNumber, titanHPs, titanCharges, and titanAbilities mapping and is broadcast to clients (it does not expose opponent-internal action details).

 Edge cases:
 - SpecialAbility validated on submit; invalid usage is ignored.